 In the bible, Jesus Christ declares: “I am the Alpha and the Omega, the first and the last, the beginning and the end.”

 What other patterns and secrets can you discover?
 What future uses might we see for this mysterious word?
 Only time will tell.

 The ability to decode and analyze puzzles are just two of the many valuable spy skills that we all possess.

-Get an authentic assessment of your spy skills, created by a former Head of Training at British Intelligence, for free now at https://spyscape.com/spy-skills.
+Get an authentic assessment of your spy skills, created by a former head of training at British intelligence.